What the Faroes Are Really Like: A Local's Honest Take on the Islands

 They dress for the forecast

-Layer with merino wool base, fleece mid-layer, and a Gore-Tex shell.
+Layer with a merino wool base, a fleece mid-layer, and a Gore-Tex shell.
 Waterproof hiking boots, not trainers.
 Gloves and a hat even in summer.
 Check vedur.fo before hikes, but treat it as a suggestion, not a promise.

 They only go to Mulafossur